denzilsaldanha/excel/README.md

 ## Time Breakdown on the project
 - Steps 1-4 Took about 2.75 hours to complete
 - Step 7 took 30 mins to get it working completely
-- Last half an hour used for testing, cleaning up bugs and writing the README.md
+- Last 45m used for testing, cleaning up bugs and writing the README.md

 ## What I learnt
 Frontend development is not my forte.
 I had to learn a little bit about listereners, css to solve some of the problems.
 That said, I used my strengths in algorithms and general programming logic to solve the given task.
 It was a fun exercise to actually try something different and solve a new problem.